History of Manipur: Sources

-The primary source concerning ancient and medieval Manipur has been restricted to the Cheitharol Kumbaba (henceforth, Ch.K.) – the court history of the Kings of Manipur – which dates the first king to 33 C.E.
-Ch.K. is however a Meitei chronicle – Meitei being one of the migrant clans, originally named Ningthouja, who (at some unknown point of time) assimilated others into a confederacy, and gained the monarchy – with the early sections being essentially themed on the expansion of Meiteis across Manipur and their exploits.
-Notwithstanding the inherent bias, the parts until the reign of King Kyampa (1467-1508 CE) are noted to have been redrafted during the reign of Ching-Thang Khomba because those leaves were "lost" and remain particularly unreliable.
-Those kings remain assigned with extraordinary spans of length, and there is a scarcity of objective information.
-Parratt hypothesizes that many of these monarchs were probably borrowed from the cultural pantheon and interspersed with religious myths to fit into their collective memory of intra-clan conquests and legitimize the current rule by Meiteis.
+The primary source concerning ancient and medieval Manipur has been restricted to the Cheitharol Kumbaba (Ch.
+K.) – the court history of the kings of Manipur – which dates the first king to 33 CE.
+However, the historical record herein up to the reign of King Kyampa (1467–1508 CE) are noted to have been redrafted during the reign of Ching-Thang Khomba (Bhagyachandra) in the mid- to late-18th century because those leaves were "lost".
+This part of the chronicle remains particularly unreliable.
+The kings of that period are assigned extraordinary spans of length, and there is a scarcity of objective information.
+Saroj Nalili Parratt hypothesizes that many of these monarchs were probably borrowed from the cultural pantheon and interspersed with religious myths to fit into their collective memory of intra-clan conquests and legitimize the current rule by the Meitei.
 Parratt as well as Gangmumei Kamei suspect that the initiation date of 33 CE was arrived upon by the scribes via astrological calculations.

+Ch.
+K. is also a Meitei chronicle – Meitei being one of the migrant clans, originally named Ningthouja, who (at some unknown point of time) assimilated others into a confederacy, and gained rulership of the monarchy – with the early sections being essentially themed on the expansion of the Meitei across the valley of Manipur and other exploits.

 Some local authors have used Puyas, archaic Manipuri manuscripts in their reconstruction of Manipuri History.
 This tendency has been criticized by Parratt and others; none of these texts are yet dated by professional historians or subject to serious textual-critical scrutiny, and hence are not suitable for purposes other than commenting on Meitei traditions.
 Scholars have also found Puyas to have been (potentially) forged by Meitei Nationalists in support of their reinvention of history and tradition.